hirrolot/poica/README.md

 Q: Why ADTs are algebraic?

 A: Read ["The algebra (and calculus!) of algebraic data types"](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) by [Joel Burget](https://codewords.recurse.com/about#Joel%20Burget).

-Q: Why did you created this project?

-A: Initially poica was born as my experiment of what's possible in plain C.

 Q: How to resolve name collisions?